Skip to Content

 Can I use a different type of fish?

-I have seen this made with everything from salmon to cod, I’ve even seen it made with chicken.
+I have seen this made with everything from salmon to cod, and I've even seen it made with chicken.

 Do I have to use a wok?

 No, you could use any large saucepan.
-However that does make spooning the sauce over the fish a little more difficult.
+However, that does make spooning the sauce over the fish a little more difficult.

 What's the best brand of curry paste to use?